Skip to content

 Broad-leaf Milkweed in a field — Asclepias latifolia (Torr.)
 Raf. observed in United States of America by Michael D. Warriner (licensed under CC0 1.0)

-12. Slim Milkweed (Asclepias linearis), a Texas Milkweed for Dry Soils
+12. Slim Milkweed (Asclepias linearis), a Milkweed for Dry Soils

-Slim Milkweed (Asclepias linearis): This Texas milkweed is native mostly to the southeastern region of the state (Kartesz 2015).
+Slim Milkweed (Asclepias linearis): Slim milkweed is native mostly to the southeastern region of Texas (Kartesz 2015).
 In the wild, slim milkweed grows in open areas having full sun such as dry prairies and wetlands.
 It is a short milkweed, growing from 0.5 to 2 feet tall, and has greenish-white flowers that bloom from April to October.

-In a garden setting, slim milkweed is hardy in zones 8-10 and grows best in places having full sun and dry soils.
+In a Texas butterfly garden, slim milkweed is hardy in zones 8-10 and grows best in places having full sun and dry soils.
 However it can handle wet conditions in gardens.

 Plant of slim milkweed (Asclepias linearis) in an open area.